fezu54/nextcloud-stack/README.md

 4. Start stack with `docker-compose up -d`

 # pico cms
-The docker-compose file mounts pico cms into the the app container.
+The docker-compose file mounts pico cms theme into the the app container.
 If you don't use it, simply remove it from the `app` declaration in the docker-compose file.